 Before embarking on any competitive intelligence update mission, you’ll need a framework to identify the specific information needed.
 To get your system started:

 - Create fill-in-the-blank templates that identify all the competitive-intelligence items that you need collected and analyzed.
 It’s helpful to structure these in presentation format.
 That way, when it comes time to disseminate and communicate, your materials are ready to go without additional work.

 - Fill in all the blanks in your new templates with the data that you already have.

 Now you are ready to enter the closed-loop portion of the process.
-Your first step is to identify gaps.
-This is pretty easy to do—the gaps are now the holes or outdated data in your templates.
-With a clear list of the gaps, assign the responsible stakeholders to seek out the specific information to fill those gaps.
+First, identify the gaps.
+The gaps are the holes or outdated data in your templates.
+Assign the responsible stakeholders to collect the data needed to fill those gaps.